louismarcel90/louismarcel90/README.md

 It focuses on **governance, scalability, and compliance**, not AI “demo features”.

 **🛠 Tech Stack**
-**Frontend**
-- Next.js (App Router)
-- TypeScript
-- React Query

-**Backend**
-- NestJS
-- PostgreSQL (Prisma)
-- Redis
-- OpenAI API

-**Platform**
-- Docker & Docker Compose
-- GitHub Actions (CI)
-- Monorepo (contracts-first)
+Next.js · NestJS · TypeScript · PostgreSQL · Redis · OpenAI · Docker

 **🧠 What This Project Demonstrates**
-- Designing an **enterprise-grade SaaS architecture**
-- Embedding **OpenAI responsibly** with strict governance
-- Applying **Senior / Staff-level engineering practices**
-- Delivering value through **vertical slices**, not isolated features
+- Staff-level system design driven by risk and trade-offs
-- Balancing **AI capabilities with security, auditability, and cost control**
+- Safe, governed AI integration with validation and auditability
+- End-to-end delivery via vertical slices with clear Definition of Done

 **🧩 Problems OpsPilot AI Solves**
-- Manual and error-prone operational workflows
-- Unsafe or uncontrolled AI integrations
+- Uncontrolled AI usage in sensitive enterprise workflows
-- Lack of visibility and auditability in automation
+- Lack of authorization, isolation, and audit trails in automation
-- Poor internal tooling not designed for scale
+- Operational risk caused by manual or ad-hoc internal tooling
-- Security risks when exposing AI to sensitive data

 **⚙️ Core Capabilities**
-- Secure, stateless authentication
-- Fine-grained authorization and permission control
-- Workflow automation with deterministic execution
+- Stateless authentication with fine-grained RBAC
-- AI-assisted task drafting and classification
+- Deterministic workflows enhanced by AI-assisted steps
-- Full audit trail for both human and AI actions
+- Immutable audit logging for human and AI-driven actions

-**✨ Key Features**
+**✨ Key Engineering Features**
-- **Secure Authentication** — JWT-based auth with OAuth2-ready architecture
-- **Role-Based Access Control (RBAC)** — permissions enforced at API and domain levels
-- **Controlled OpenAI Integration** — guardrails, validation, and scoped prompts
-- **Audit-Ready by Design** — immutable logs for critical operations and AI calls
+- Explicit permission gating for AI access
-- **Redis Caching** — performance optimization for critical endpoints
-- **Strict Validation** — shared Zod contracts across backend and frontend
+- Shared Zod-based contracts across frontend and backend
+- Production-grade logging, health checks, and CI enforcement

 **🎯 Why This Project Matters**
-Most AI projects showcase *what AI can do*.
+Most AI projects optimize for *capability*.
-**OpsPilot AI showcases how AI should be shipped in production.**
-It reflects:
-- Enterprise security expectations
-- Real-world scalability concerns
-- Compliance and audit requirements
-- Thoughtful AI governance over raw capability
+**OpsPilot AI optimizes for safety, clarity, and long-term maintainability.**

 ⬇️ **See the repository and Live Demo for full technical details below**

 🔗 Repository | 🔗 Live Demo

+---
 ---

 ## 🧰 Tech Stack